runtimerevolution/rankeable/README.md

 Ranking has some important components:

-- rankeable: which is the object with rankings assigned (in our example is Game).
-Give us to context of ranking, e.g the current game.
+- rankeable: the owner of the rankings (in our example it's Game).
+Contextualizes the ranking
-- ranked_type: The model we want to rank
+- ranked_type: The ranked model
-- ranked_call: The strategy chosen to rank the ranked_type
+- ranked_call: The calculation function that actually ranks objects

-## Create New Ranking
+## Creating rankings

-1. Add a ranking rule that takes the number of goals by player:
+Add a ranking and ranking rule that ranks players by number of goals scored:

 ```ruby
 # creating ranking with rule "number_of_goals"